Meduza3/codenotary/task.md

         Dynamically fetch and update package information using the deps.dev API where applicable.
 DONE =)

     Documentation:
-        Include a README with:
+        Include a README with:  DONE =)
             Instructions for setup, running, and usage of the application.
             API documentation that describes available endpoints and their usage.
         Detail the SQLite schema used to store the dependency data.
+DONE =)

     Ease of Deployment:
         Provide a docker-compose.yml file to run the application, ensuring seamless  deployment of the backend, frontend, and database components.
+DONE =)